| Crates.io | protobuf-zmq-rust-generator |

 }

-The transferred data for this example should be [requestId, BLANK, "MyRequestMethod", MyRequestInput]
+The transferred data for this example should be [requestId, BLANK, "MyRequestMethod", MyRequestInput].

-is included by default by clients.
+requestId is a randomly generated string by the clientBLANK is an empty frame, used to mimic the original protocol for REQUEST/REPLY patterns.clientId is included by default by clients.
 ROUTER should also include this in the reply to ensure the correct

 dispatching of the reply to a client.It's possible to use both patterns on the same service: Note: Currently, we only support building Server implementations with this package.
 Future updates may include client implementations.